5 Useful Linux Tweaks

 modprobe pcspkr

-Now, this should totally shut down the annoying beep sound.
+Now, this should shut down the annoying beep sound.

 #3: Install Beagle Search Index